iron-io/newrelic_saas_agent/README.md

 1. Rename service_agent.rb to whatever_service_agent.rb and fill in commented area.
 1. Commit and push to github!

 That's it!
 Now users can use your SaaS agent.
+For an example of how users use agents, see one of the examples below.

-#### Already Created Sample Agents
+#### Already Created Agents

 - [IronMQ](https://github.com/newrelic-platform/ironmq_extension) - Easily track data from the IronMQ cloud message queue service